This section is dedicated to the task of deploying an IPFS Cluster and running it in a stable fashion. It describes:

 snapshot_interval.
 If your cluster performs many operations, increase

 api.restapinetwork timeouts depending on your API usage.
-Note that usually there are client-side timeouts too.
+This may protect against misuse of the API or DDoS attacks.
+Note that there are usually client-side timeouts that can be modified too.

-ipfs_connector.ipfshttpnetwork timeouts if you are using the ipfs proxy.
+ipfs_connector.ipfshttpnetwork timeouts if you are using the ipfs proxy in the same fashion.

 go-ipfs(this is the default)